-Your spouse is a qualifying spouse who is eligible for the enhanced 50% joint and survivor pension benefit if:
+Your spouse is a qualifying spouse eligible for the enhanced 50% joint and survivor pension benefit if:

-- you are married continuously to the same spouse for the five years before: - your last day of credited service or excused absence, or - your last day of credited service under another related pension plan, as discussed under "Eligibility Service" on page 10; and - you are still married at the time your pension benefit payments begin.
+- you are married continuously to the same spouse for the five years before: - your last day of credited service or excused absence, or - your last day of credited service under one of the related pension plans, as discussed under "Eligibility Service" on page 9; and - you are still married at the time your pension benefit payments begin.

-If you are married when your pension benefit begins, you and your spouse may elect a single life annuity pension benefit as described above or an optional benefit form in lieu of the automatic benefit, as described in "Optional Benefit."
+If you are married when your pension benefit begins, you and your spouse may elect a single life annuity pension benefit as described above or an optional benefit form in lieu of the automatic benefit, as described in "Optional Benefit" on page 19.